Khurramnaveed3233/M-Language-Functions-Explained-Power-Query-/README.md

 All characters are treated literally.
 For example, "DR", " DR", "DR ", and " DR " aren't considered equal to each other.

-    Syntax: Text.Contains(text as nullable text, substring as text, optional comparer as nullable function) as nullable logical
+    The syntax is: Text.Contains(text as nullable text, substring as text, optional comparer as nullable function) as nullable logical

 Example: Find if the text "Hello World" contains "Hello".